anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - Confidentiality and Integrity
      - sec.ci.001
-     - The Platform **must** support Confidentiality and Integrity of data at rest and in-transit. by design environment.
+     - The Platform **must** support confidentiality and integrity of data at rest and in-transit.
      - :ref:`chapters/chapter05:securing kubernetes orchestrator`
    * - Confidentiality and Integrity
      - sec.ci.002
-     - The Platform **should** support self-encrypting storage devices. data at rest and in-transit. by design environment.
+     - The Platform **should** support self-encrypting storage devices.
      -
    * - Confidentiality and Integrity
      - sec.ci.003
-     - The Platform **must** support Confidentiality and Integrity of data related metadata.
+     - The Platform **must** support confidentiality and integrity of data related metadata.
      -
    * - Confidentiality and Integrity
      - sec.ci.004
-     - The Platform **must** support Confidentiality of processes and restrict information sharing with only the process owner (e.g., tenant).
+     - The Platform **must** support confidentiality of processes and restrict information sharing with only the process owner (e.g., tenant).
      -
    * - Confidentiality and Integrity
      - sec.ci.005
-     - The Platform **must** support Confidentiality and Integrity of process-related metadata and restrict information sharing with only the process owner (e.g., tenant).
+     - The Platform **must** support confidentiality and integrity of process-related metadata and restrict information sharing with only the process owner (e.g., tenant).
      -
    * - Confidentiality and Integrity
      - sec.ci.006
-     - The Platform **must** support Confidentiality and Integrity of workload resource utilization (RAM, CPU, Storage, Network I/O, cache, hardware offload) and restrict information sharing with only the workload owner (e.g., tenant).
+     - The Platform **must** support confidentiality and integrity of workload resource utilization (RAM, CPU, storage, network I/O, cache, hardware offload) and restrict information sharing with only the workload owner (e.g., tenant).
      -
    * - Confidentiality and Integrity
      - sec.ci.007
-     - The Platform **must not** allow Memory Inspection by any actor other than the authorized actors for the Entity to which Memory is assigned (e.g., tenants owning the workload), for Lawful Inspection, and by secure monitoring services.
+     - The Platform **must not** allow memory inspection by any actor other than the authorized actors for the entity to which memory is assigned (e.g., tenants owning the workload), for Lawful Inspection, and by secure monitoring services.
      -
    * - Confidentiality and Integrity